 Not every shop will be holding a Black Friday or Cyber Monday sale.
 If you can, research beforehand.
 For example, you may want to:

 Be aware of purchase scams this Black Friday.
 These are when you pay for an item or service but it doesn't arrive, and your money is lost.

 Paying by credit card offers greater protection than other payment methods.
 If you buy an item costing more than £100 and less than £30,000 on your credit card (even just part of it), your purchase may be protected under Section 75 of the Consumer Credit Act 1974.

 Explore: Fraud prevention guide

-If you’re looking to buy specific items, like a mobile phone or laptop, you may want to consider taking out insurance.
+If you’re looking to buy specific items, you may want to consider taking out insurance.
 This can protect your items against a range of unforeseen events, such as theft or damage.

 If you already have insurance, it’s a good idea to review your policy when buying potentially high-value items, such as tech or jewellery, to make sure you have the cover you need.

 If you’re paying for items online with an HSBC debit or credit card, we may ask you to confirm the purchase by logging on to our app, or by entering a one-time passcode.
 This is to confirm that it’s you who is using your card to make the payment.

 If you’ve bought a few items, checking your bank statement and your budget can help you make sure you’ve not overspent.
 But if you don’t recognise a transaction from your account, there are a few things you can do, such as: